Fast, agile SD-WANs are the ideal addition to other networks.

 MPLS is not dead

 How can a multinational corporation best implement SD-WAN for its network?
 According to a survey by Nemertes Research, 77.8 percent of organizations looking to adopt SD-WAN have no wish to abandon their current MPLS infrastructure.
-There are basically two solutions: add SD-WAN technology to an existing network where high agility is required; or wait and see – since leading network vendors are also virtualizing their MPLS platforms and, for example, switching to virtual edge routers.
+There are basically two solutions: add SD-WAN technology to an existing network where high agility is required, or wait and see – since leading network vendors are also virtualizing their MPLS platforms and, for example, switch to virtual edge routers.
 “As a result, enterprises can gain this new level of network agility in stages,” says Welss.
 “They can move to the new technology in line with their actual needs – and at far lower risk.”

 Businesses scouring the SD-WAN market for a suitable partner should bear three factors in mind: First, there are hardware vendors such as Cisco and Juniper.
 Second, there are pure-play SD-WAN providers.
 And, thirdly, there are companies offering SD-WAN in the form of an end-to-end, managed service, including hardware, local access, and operation in accordance with defined service levels.
 This latter group can, of course, only offer SD-WAN services in locations where they have their own networks.
-For this reason, T‑Systems has gone a step further: As a member of ngena, an enterprise network alliance, the Deutsche Telekom subsidiary offers Smart SD-WAN – an agile, multi-carrier network based on standard technologies and available worldwide.